conversant/Advertiser-SDK-Android/README.md

 ```

 ###### Notes
-* Be sure to replace ‘CTM Site ID’ with your the Conversant Site ID provided by your Client Integration Engineer
+* Be sure to replace 'CTM Site ID' with your the Conversant Site ID provided by your Client Integration Engineer
 * If the inclusion of '@integer/google_play_services_version' gives you an error, the Google Play Services library may not be installed correctly in your development environment

 ### Initializing the SDK